alexmarzel/svisits/README.md

 install.packages("svisits_1.2.0.tar.gz",
                  repos = NULL, type = "source")
 ```
-Note: put "svisits_1.2.0.tar.gz" into the working directory or provide the full path.
+Note: Place "svisits_1.2.0.tar.gz" into the working directory or provide the full path.

 ## Fastest use, an example